cognidox/OfficeToPDF/OfficeToPDF/README.txt

                                the page
   /word_footer_dist <pts>    - the distance (in points) from the footer to the bottom
                                of the page
-  /word_ref_fonts            - when fonts are not available, a reference to the font is used in
+  /word_no_field_update      - do not update fields when creating the PDF /word_ref_fonts            - when fonts are not available, a reference to the font is used in
                                the generated PDF rather than a bitmapped version.
 The default is for a bitmap of the text to be used